telerik/xaml-docs/controls/radchartview/axes/gap-length.md

 # Gap Length

-The __CategoricalAxis__ and the __DateTime axes (DateTimeCategoricalAxis and DateTimeContinuousAxis)__ expose a __GapLength__ property which can be used to define what type of fraction of the category slot will be filled will the visual representation of the datapoint.
-This property is in relative units.
-It takes values between 0 and 1.
+The __CategoricalAxis__ and the __DateTime axes (DateTimeCategoricalAxis and DateTimeContinuousAxis)__ expose a __GapLength__ property which can be used to define what type of fraction of the category slot will be filled with the visual representation of the data point.
+This property expects a relative value between 0 and 1.
 For the purpose of this tutorial we will use BarSeries as the gap length can be easily observed.

-__Example 1__ demonstrate that setting the __GapLength__ to __"0.90"__ value tells the gap to take __90%__ of the available space in the category slot.
+__Example 1__ demonstrates that setting the __GapLength__ to __0.90__ value tells the gap to take __90%__ of the available space in the category slot.
 The other __10%__ will be taken by the bar visuals of the series.

 #### __[XAML] Example 1: Setting the GapLength property__
 {{region radchartview-axes-gap-length_1}}